Enroll and Save Money in 2016

 ASIFlex has a mobile app that makes claims submission fast and convenient.
 Simply take a picture of the receipt or other documentation, such as your plan’s Explanation of Benefits, with your mobile device’s camera, attach and send with the claim.

-The monthly administrative fee will decrease by over 30%, a $1.10 per month reduction!
-The fee for HCSA only, DCAP only, or HCSA and DCAP combined will be $2.50 on a pretax basis effective January 1, 2015.
+The monthly administrative fee for HCSA only, DCAP only, or HCSA and DCAP combined is $2.50 on a pretax basis effective January 1, 2015.

 2 ½ Month Grace Period

 You have until March 15, 2016, to incur claims and until April 15, 2016, to submit claims for your 2015 election.
 As always, it’s important to estimate your elections carefully as the Internal Revenue Service requires that unused funds be forfeited after the grace period.

 Enroll No Later Than the end of Open Enrollment

 Don’t miss out on this chance to save money by enrolling in one or both FSA programs.
 Enroll no later than the end of the fall 2015 Open Enrollment, for your 2016 benefits.
 Current participants must re-enroll each year; follow the online enrollment instructions on the forms section of our website.
 New participants complete and return to your Payroll Coordinator the enrollment form, also on the forms section.
 For additional details, call ASIFlex at 1.800.659.3035.